dickinson-comp378-fa2025/comp378-web/hw/final-proj.md

   any advanced techniques, such as transactions, prepared statements, stored procedures, or triggers?
 * Effort: Is the total amount of effort commensurate with two weeks of course work?
-Does the length of the SQL and Java code represent an appropriate amount of work?
+Does the length of the SQL and Java (or other programming language) code represent an appropriate amount of work, after accounting for the use of AI?
 Does the experience report convey an appropriate amount of work?
 * Technical correctness and quality: Is the EER design correct?
 Is the translation into relation notation correct?
 Is the SQL code correct?
-  Is the Java code correct?
-Is the SQL code and Java code commented appropriately?
+  Is the programming language code correct?
+Is the SQL code and source code commented appropriately?
 Does the experience report convey its ideas clearly, with correct grammar and technically correct statements?